luxonauta/minish/readme.md

 npx --version
 ```

-If they are not installed, follow the instructions [here](https://nodejs.org/en/).
+If it is not installed, follow the instructions [here](https://nodejs.org/en/).

 #### Install Gulp

-You can install it following the [Gulp installation tutorial](https://gulpjs.com/docs/en/getting-started/quick-start), or you can simply run the command on your terminal:
+Install it following the [Gulp installation tutorial](https://gulpjs.com/docs/en/getting-started/quick-start), or run the command on your terminal:

 ```sh
 npm i